Satisfactory Academic Progress (SAP) Policy for Financial Aid

 Students who have been placed on financial aid suspension will be given the opportunity to appeal to have their financial aid reinstated.
 Students who have encountered circumstances beyond their control which have negatively affected their ability to meet the minimum SAP criteria may appeal their SAP status before the term deadline.

-An appeal must be submitted to the Office of Scholarships & Financial Aid (OSFA) and approved before aid can be disbursed in future semesters.
+An appeal must be submitted to the Office of Student Financial Aid & Scholarships (OSFA) and approved before aid can be disbursed in future semesters.
 Appeals must be completed by the student.
 Any student anticipating the necessity of initiating an appeal should be prepared to pay his or her own registration fees in the event the appeal is not approved or is approved after the payment deadline.
 If the appeal documents are incomplete or lack sufficient corroborating documentation, the review and decision process could be delayed or denied.
 The Financial Aid Appeal Committee will review appeals and validate the attached documentation, to determine if the student’s extenuating circumstances should be taken into consideration for approval of their appeal.

 Students must provide the following documentation, along with their completed SAP Appeal Application to be considered: